Ordeal By Innocence

 Arthur Calgary has been away on an expedition outside of the country and as a result, missed the murder trial of Mrs. Argyle, a middle age woman at her home known as Sunny Point.
 Her adopted son, Jack was accused of the murder and sentenced to prison, where he died from pneumonia.
 Jack always claimed he had an alibi for the time of death, but he couldn't prove it.

 Arthur Calgary realizes upon his return that he was the alibi and now he feels duty bound to clear Jack's name.
 Although he expects the family to feel joy and relief on his news, he is instead met with annoyance and fear.
 If Jack wasn't the murderer, then someone else in the family likely is.
 Not only does Calgary open a can of worms with his revelation but the killer may strike again.

 What's not to like about Agatha Christie, right?
 Her books always manage to provide a satisfying mystery no matter what the setting or crime.
 Ordeal By Innocence doesn't disappoint.

-Thanks to Shelf-Awareness and Atria Books for allowing me to read this book in exchange for an honest review.
+Thanks to Goodreads and HarperCollins for allowing me to read this book in exchange for an honest review.